 1. How Long Have You Been a Realtor?

 It helps to understand how long an agent you’re considering working with has been buying or selling homes.
-The median real estate experience of all Realtors is nine years, according to NAR.
+The median real estate experience of all Realtors is eight years, according to NAR.

 Working with an agent who’s newer to the profession isn’t necessarily a bad thing.
 But one who’s more experienced may be more adept at handling any challenges that arise when buying or selling a home.